mdn/content/files/en-us/web/css/float/index.md

 | `inline-grid`        | `grid`         |
 | _other_              | _unchanged_    |

 > **Note:** If you're referring to this property from JavaScript as a member of the {{domxref("HTMLElement.style")}} object, modern browsers support `float`, but in older browsers you have to spell it as `cssFloat`, with Internet Explorer versions 8 and older using `styleFloat`.
-This was an exception to the rule, that the name of the DOM member is the camel-case name of the dash-separated CSS name (due to the fact that "float" is a reserved word in JavaScript, as seen in the need to escape "class" as "className" and escape \<label>'s "for" as "htmlFor").
+This was an exception to the rule, that the name of the DOM member is the camel-case name of the dash-separated CSS name (because "float" is a reserved word in JavaScript, as seen in the need to escape "class" as "className" and escape \<label>'s "for" as "htmlFor").

 ## Syntax